INTRODUCTION

 The question is:

-How can the human race forsake the evil and live in peace?
+How can Homo sapiens live in peace?

 Nature and freedom alone cannot bring peace.
-That is why Kant writes:

 "I therefore had to annul knowledge in order to make room for faith."
 (Text)/(AA BXXX)